RealCaddish/AfghanConflicts/README.md

 Sundberg, Ralph, and Erik Melander, 2013, *Introducing the UCDP Georeferenced Event Dataset*, Journal of Peace Research, vol.50, no.4, 523-532.

-Högbladh Stina, 2019, *UCDP GED Codebook version 19.1*, Department of Peace and Conflict Research, Uppsala University.
+Högbladh Stena, 2019, *UCDP GED Codebook version 19.1*, Department of Peace and Conflict Research, Uppsala University.

 A link to the dataset can be found here: